Anupam-USP/ML-Projects/Movie Recommendation System/Readme.md

 Movie_name (Release_year)

 ## Requirements
-You are needed to have a system with pandas library of python preinstalled.
-Also the dataset is needed to make the prediction!
+The dataset is needed to make the prediction!